einsteinliu/einsteinliu.github.io/_posts/2016-08-06-WPF-DataBinding.md

 }
 ```

-This is not very elegante.
+This is not very elegant.

 In WPF, we use MVVM (Model–view–viewmodel) pattern, it put the **Model** and **View** in MVC pattern much closer with the help of the data binding technique: